Camp Half-Blood Chronicles: The Tower of Nero

 The Tower of Nero is the fifth and final book in The Trials of Apollo series.
 It was released on October 6, 2020.
 It features Apollo, Meg, Rachel Elizabeth Dare, Nico di Angelo, and his boyfriend and Apollo's son Will Solace as they fight to prevent Emperor Nero from burning New York City.
 Apollo must also defeat his nemesis Python, who has been controlling Apollo's source of prophetic prowess in the caves of Delphi, and regain his immortality.

 Standalone novels

 The Sun and the Star

-On October 6, 2021, it was announced that Riordan would write a new book centered on Nico di Angelo and Will Solace, continuing story threads hinted in The Tower of Nero.
-He will collaborate with writer Mark Oshiro.
-The book was announced to bear the title The Sun and the Star on September 23, 2022, with its release set for May 2, 2023.
+On October 6, 2021, it was announced that Riordan would write a novel in collaboration with Mark Oshiro focused on Nico di Angelo and Will Solace, set after The Tower of Nero.
+The title of the novel, The Sun and the Star, was revealed on September 23, 2022.
+The Sun and the Star was released on May 2, 2023.

-Percy Jackson and the Chalice of the Gods

-A standalone novel, Percy Jackson and the Chalice of the Gods, was announced in October 2022, with a release date of September 26, 2023.
-The book covers events that take place between The Heroes of Olympus and The Trials of Apollo.
-The novel will be written from Percy's point of view, much like in the Percy Jackson & the Olympians series.